 Jim Bakker and Tammy Faye Bakker's Praise the Lord ($158 million stolen, leading to a 45-year prison sentence), Jimmy Swaggart, and Ted Haggard.

 And if Christian affiliation of corporate CEOs is supposed to make them more moral, less greedy, and less likely to view their employees as commodities, it's hard to make that case with CEOs averaging 300 times the average worker's earnings and 770 times minimum wage earners.
-Nor did Christian affiliation prevent scandal, as was the case with Enron's CEO Kenneth Lay
+Nor did Christian affiliation prevent scandal, as was the case with Enron's CEO Kenneth Lay.

 And if only Jews and Christians need apply in Bannon's mind, he must explain why Coca-Cola is doing so well despite being headed by Muhtar Kent, a Muslim.